DannySom/Zabbix-Network-Monitoring/README.md

 </p>
 <p>
-Downloaded putty and ssh into vm
+Downloaded putty and ssh into vm.
 </p>
 <br />